House Of Maths Shows and Workshops are currently for Preschool through to Year 8.

 For shows, could the school please provide one or two long tables (a 6-foot trestle table is ideal), and access to your projector or smart-board.
 Barney will bring Powerpoint slides on both laptop and USB stick ready to plug into your projector or PC.
 For shows Barney will also provide a P.A. system with microphone and music.
 The facility to display some Powerpoint slides is useful for most and essential for some of the workshops.

 I am based in Bournemouth, Dorset and also cover the rest of Dorset, Hampshire, Berkshire, West Sussex, Wiltshire and most of Devon, Somerset, Oxfordshire and the South, including parts of London (mainly South and West Lodon).
-I do not currently travel to the Midlands or the North – if you are in these areas you could try School Workshops – Find Primary & Secondary Workshops for Schools www.findschoolworkshops.co.uk .
+I do not currently travel to the Midlands or the North – if you are in these areas you could try School Select or www.findschoolworkshops.co.uk , both of which list STEM providers covering nationwide.
 Please phone or email if in doubt, thank you!

 This depends predominantly on travel from Bournemouth.